caseytientruong/SQL-Google-Ecommerce-Analytics-/README.md

 # SQL-Google-Ecommerce-Analytics-

+# 1. Introduction and Motivation
-This project is to analyze sales trends at a fictional company by examining important metrics such as total visits, bounce rate, revenue by traffic source, etc. The dataset is taken from BigQuery - google_analytics_sample.
+This project focuses on analyzing sales trends at a fictional company by examining key performance metrics derived from the BigQuery google_analytics_sample dataset.
+The analysis covers various aspects of user behavior, including total visits, bounce rate, and revenue attributed to different traffic sources.
+By exploring these metrics, we aim to uncover patterns and insights that drive user engagement and sales performance.

-What to expect in this project?
+The project highlights several key analyses:

   1. Total visit, pageview, transaction over time
   2. Bounce rate per traffic source over time
   3. Revenue by traffic source over time